G4 (American TV network)

-G4 (also known as G4TV) was an American pay television and digital network owned by Comcast Spectacor that primarily focused on video games.
+G4 (also known as G4TV) was an American pay television and digital network owned by NBCUniversal and later Comcast Spectacor that primarily focused on video games, technology, pop culture, and gaming culture.

-The network was originally owned by G4 Media, a joint venture between the NBCUniversal Cable division of NBCUniversal and Dish Network, and first launched on April 24, 2002.
-In late 2012, G4's studio programming ceased in preparation for a planned relaunch as Esquire Network, as part of a licensing deal with Hearst Corporation, owner of Esquire magazine.
+The network was originally owned by G4 Media, a joint venture between the NBCUniversal Cable division of NBCUniversal and Dish Network by the time of the channel's initial closure, and G4 first launched on April 24, 2002.
+In late 2012, The network's final studio programming were canceled in preparation for a planned relaunch as the Esquire Network, as part of a licensing deal with Hearst Corporation, owner of Esquire magazine.
 Esquire Network would ultimately replace Style Network instead, on September 23, 2013.
-G4 announced in November 2014 that it would end all operations.
-The network was shut down on New Year's Eve 2014.
+G4 announced in November 2014 that it would be closing after several years of decline.
+The original network shut down on December 31, 2014.
 By August 2013, it was reported that approximately 61,217,000 American households (53.61% of households with television) were receiving the network.

-On July 24, 2020, a revival of the G4 brand was announced; the network relaunched on November 16, 2021.
-On October 16, 2022, it was announced that Comcast would soon be shutting down the network.
-Its final day of operation was November 18, 2022.
+On July 24, 2020, a revival of the G4 brand was announced; the network officially relaunched on November 16, 2021.
+On October 16, 2022, it was announced that Comcast would soon be shutting down the network again.
+The revived network closed on November 18, 2022.